MarcFrankfurt/Bioweb3D/README.md

 Through the years more and more older women (sex workers of more age groups) have been arrested for prostitution, outnumbering men (possible clients), although there is an outspoken 'end demand' policy in place in the US.
 Although sex workers are ascribed as victims in the media driven public discourse, we found, that females are targeted number one by police arrests on prostitution.
 On `bit.ly/arrestmap` we provide maps with geocoded data and arrest costs.

 Arrests for prostitution is very low for minors.
-Figures or curves go only up after age of maturity with the 18-20 years age group (default color code light green; younger than 21 years are 13.38% of all female prostitution arrests, <18 1.16%, <16 0.28% and [younger than 14 years are only 0.02%](http://bit.ly/19xHowd)).
+Figures or curves go only up after age of maturity with the 18-20 years age group (default color code light green; younger than 21 years are 13.38% of all female prostitution arrests, <18 are 1.16%, <16 0.28% and [younger than 14 years are only 0.02%](http://bit.ly/19xHowd)).

 ## How the input data files are created